UNESCO team in Alberta to judge if Wood Buffalo Park should go on endangered list - Energeticcity.ca

 Bigger than Switzerland, Wood Buffalo is one of the world’s largest freshwater deltas and is rich in biodiversity, including nesting sites for endangered whooping cranes.
 Its maze of wetlands, rivers, lakes and prairie is the largest and most intact ecosystem of its type in North America.

-But the park, which straddles Alberta and the Northwest Territories, is slowly drying up through a combination of climate change and upstream developments such as British Columbia’s Site C dam.
+But the park, which straddles Alberta and the Northwest Territories, is slowly drying up through a combination of climate change and upstream developments such as British Columbia’s W.A.C.
+Bennett and Site C dams.
 As well, research has found increasing evidence of seepage from oilsands tailings ponds into upstream ground and surface water.

 In 2017, UNESCO found 15 of 17 ecological benchmarks in the park were deteriorating and gave Canada a list of improvements required for the park to retain its status.
 This week’s meetings are to assess federal and provincial responses.